FunkinCrew/Funkin/README.md

 - ...
 - yeah that's it

-This game was made with love to Newgrounds and its community.
-Extra love to Tom Fulp.
+This engine was made with love to the original game and it's devs.